sethgreen23/Codewars.com_mySolutions/JS/README.md

 # MiddleCharacter
 Write a function which returns the middle character of a string if the string has a odd length - and the middle two chars if it has even length.

+# FindOddInt
+Given an array, find the int that appears an odd number of times.
+There will always be only one integer that appears an odd number of times.